 Abnormalities in the formation of major blood vessels could affect the blood supply.
 Such defects may include:

-- Transposition of the great arteries occurs when the aorta and pulmonary artery are developed on the wrong sides of the heart.
+- Transposition of the great arteries occurs when the aorta and pulmonary artery are developed on the reverse sides of the heart.

 - Coarctation of the aorta is a condition where the aorta is too narrow and fails to supply enough blood.